 In her final season in Lubbock, senior guards Monique Smalls, Casey Morris and Chynna Brown picked up All-Big 12 Conference Team honors in 2012-13, led by Brown as a first team selection.
 Tech was the only Big 12 team to have all three starting backcourt members named to the all-conference team.

 In addition to her time on the court, Curry has spent time off the court contributing on several national and regional committees.
-She currently is a member of the Women's Basketball Coaches Association, serving on the Defensive Player of the Year Award committee, and is a member of the USA Today Sports Board of Coaches that votes on the NCAA Division I Top 25 Coaches Poll.
+She currently is a member of the Women's Basketball Coaches Association, serving on the Defensive Player of the Year Award committee and is also a member of the USA Today Sports Board of Coaches that votes on the NCAA Division I Top 25 Coaches Poll.

-After establishing herself as one of the most successful women's basketball coaches in Purdue history, where she coached from 1999-2006, Curry took over the reigns of the tradition-rich program at Texas Tech on March 30, 2006.
+After establishing herself as one of the most successful women's basketball coaches in Purdue history, where she coached from 1999-2006, Curry took over the reins of the tradition-rich program at Texas Tech on March 30, 2006.